MarkMcCulloh/vscode-projen/README.md

 - Make dependencies hierarchal
 - Support multiple workspaces
 - More efficient file watcher for detecting that projen has generated new files
-- Make sure to get all projen-managed files
+- Make sure to efficiently get all projen-managed files
-- List available project types
+- Dynamically list available project types
   - List props and such
 - Create projects in empty workspace / new dir